HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/date-time.md

 Unix time (or Epoch time) is the number of seconds that have elapsed since 1 January 1970.
 It is widely used in many programs.

-For all available Haxe targets, the Unix timestamp in seconds is obtainable like this:
+For all available Haxe targets, the Unix timestamp is obtainable like this:

  ```haxe
  Date.now().getTime()
  ```

 The precision of the above method is in milliseconds for Javascript, Java, PHP and  CPP.
-In seconds for Eval, Hashlink, Neko and  Python with sub-millisecond accuracy .
+In seconds for Eval, Hashlink, Neko and with sub-millisecond accuracy for Python.

 To get the timestamp in milliseconds we can do
 ```haxe
  #if js js.lib.Date.now() #else Sys.time()*1000 #end
 ```

 `Sys.time()` returns a value with sub-millisecond accuracy.
-We can use `Math.fround(Sys.time())` to round to the nearest integer value.
+We can use `Math.fround(Sys.time()*1000)` to round to the nearest integer value.

 Here it is worth mentioning `Timer.stamp()` too.
 Its value on its own is unspecified, but the difference between two measurements is accurate to milliseconds as well.